-"The number one thing people are surprised by is when I tell them they shouldn't be using peroxide or iodine, those types of things, to clean wounds.
+"The number one thing people are surprised by is when I tell them they shouldn't be using things like peroxide or iodine to clean wounds.
 Most people think that is kind of basic, standard wound care.
-But really you can cause more harm and delay wound healing by using those harsh type of cleaners." (:19)
+But really you can cause more harm and delay wound healing by using those harsh types of cleaners," says Smolen.